-Why Are Our Dreams So Weird?
-Studies have been conducted in which people’s dreams are compared to the things that actually happen in their everyday lives.
-And these studies show that there is continuity between the content of people’s dreams and their waking lives.
+Studies have been conducted in which people’s dreams are compared to the things that happen in their everyday lives.
+These studies show that there is continuity between the content of people’s dreams and their waking lives.

 This is a continuation of Why Do We Dream?
 Three Modern Theories

-Researchers who analyze people’s dream journals without knowing anything about the people who wrote the journals find that they can develop an accurate sense of what the people’s lives are like and what their pressing concerns are from the content of their dreams.
-So, the content of people’s dreams is related to some extent to their thoughts and preoccupations in everyday life.
+Researchers who analyze people’s dream journals, without knowing anything about the people who wrote the journals, find that they can develop an accurate sense of what the people’s lives are like and what their pressing concerns are from the content of their dreams.
+The content of people’s dreams is related to their thoughts and preoccupations in everyday life.

-In fact, studies show that, contrary to the belief that dreams are mostly bizarre and unrealistic, most dreams involve realistic life situations.
-I don’t mean that people necessarily dream about real things that have happened.
-But the situations and activities are mostly realistic.
-For example, in only about 10 percent of dreams is the setting of the dream truly bizarre or distorted.
+Studies show that, contrary to the belief that dreams are mostly bizarre and unrealistic, most dreams involve realistic life situations.
+It doesn’t mean that people necessarily dream about real things that have happened, but the situations and activities are mostly realistic.
+In only about 10% of dreams is the setting of the dream truly bizarre or distorted.
 It might not be a place the person has ever been, but otherwise, there’s nothing unusual about it.

-And, the things that people do in dreams also tend to be realistic.
-In about 80 percent of dreams, people do mostly normal things that they could do in everyday life.
+The things that people do in dreams also tend to be realistic.
+In about 80% of dreams, people do as they would in everyday life.
 Even when dreams involve fictional scenarios, such as fighting in the Civil War or being an astronaut, people engage in normal human behaviors.
-Less than 10 percent of dreams are truly bizarre, or unrealistic, or fantastic.
+Less than 10% of dreams are truly bizarre, unrealistic, or fantastic.

-So, most of what happens in our dreams is rather ordinary.
-But sometimes dreams do contain some pretty weird material.
-We might fly under our own power, find ourselves interacting with beings from another planet, or see another person is our dream suddenly turn into an animal.
+Most events of what happens in our dreams are rather ordinary.
+But sometimes dreams do contain pretty weird material.
+We might fly under our own power, find ourselves interacting with beings from another planet, or see another person in our dream suddenly turn into an animal.

-But, when these metaphors are expressed in dreams, they can generate bizarre images because, while dreaming, we interpret them literally.
-In waking life, when I say that “Man, I’m down in the dumps,” I don’t literally mean that I’m down in a dump somewhere.
-But in a dream, the thought of being “down in the dumps” might involve an image of being stuck under a pile of garbage.
+But, when these verbal metaphors are expressed in dreams, they can generate bizarre images because, while dreaming, we interpret them literally.
+In a dream, the thought of being “down in the dumps” might involve an image of being stuck under a pile of garbage.

 That might seem implausible, but even in everyday life, metaphors can evoke visual images.
-If I tell you that I was “held up at the bank last week,” many of you will get an image of me being robbed at gun point, when in fact I was held up by a long line of cars at the drive-through teller.
-Children sometimes get the wrong image from metaphors as when a child is frightened when his mother says that she is “dying to meet someone.”
+If someone says they were “held up at the bank last week,” many people will get an image of the person being robbed at gunpoint, when in fact they were held up by a long line of cars at the drive-through teller.
+Children sometimes get the wrong image from metaphors, as when a child is frightened when his mother says that she is “dying to meet someone.”

-Another reason that parts of dreams are nonsensical—and that we don’t even notice how strange they are at the time—is that certain areas of the brain are deactivated or offline during REM sleep.
+Another reason that parts of dreams are nonsensical—and that we don’t even notice how strange they are at the time—is that certain areas of the brain are deactivated during REM sleep.

 In particular, many researchers believe that decreased activity in the dorsolateral prefrontal cortex may be responsible for the lack of reality testing and critical judgment that occur in dreams.
 The dorsolateral prefrontal cortex is located roughly at the sides of the forehead, and it’s involved in reasoning, abstract thinking, behavior regulation, and reality-testing, among other things.